 In the investment world, “risk” is simply the likelihood that an investment will not do what it’s supposed to do – make money for the investor.
 All investments carry a degree of risk.
 There are no “sure things.”

 Using standard risk measurements, the TRS investment portfolio currently is outperforming its peers in revenue generated while the keeping its overall risk below the median risk carried by other pension systems.

 Long–term emphasis: As a perpetual entity, TRS will always stress a long-term view of investment results rather than emphasize short-term gains or losses.
 The media may get fixated on single-day returns, but TRS understands that its relationships with most of its members will last decades.
-Steady, positive returns over 20, 30 or 40 years are more important to people with a long-term stake in TRS.
-At the end of fiscal year 2018, the 30-year TRS investment return net of fees was a positive 8.4 percent.
-The 40 year return was 9.1 percent.
-Both exceeded the System’s assumed long-term rate of return of 7 percent.
+Steady, positive returns over 20 or 30 years are more important to people with a long-term stake in TRS.
+At the end of fiscal year 2019, the 30-year TRS investment return net of fees was a positive 8.04 percent.
+That exceeded the System’s assumed long-term rate of return of 7 percent.

 Diverse investments: TRS maintains a highly-diversified investment portfolio set up to mitigate sharp drops in the value of the stock market or any other segment of the economy.
 In other words, not all of the eggs are in one basket.

 A diverse portfolio safeguards TRS assets because sections of the worldwide economy do not grow or shrink in unison.
 Throughout history, as a rule of thumb, when stock values are expanding, bonds slow down.
 But when stocks slow down, bonds pick up speed.
 Real estate, as an investment market, is not tightly connected to the movements of stocks so real estate can make money when stocks lose.
 Other markets TRS invests in — private equity, hedge funds and commodities – also are not influenced greatly by the equity markets.